mdeguzis/documents/linux-applications/virtualbox/readme.md

 # Troubleshooting

-## Move VM folder without updating VM first
+## Moved VM folder without updating VM first

 1. GUI starts up.
 2. GUI reads VirtualBox.xml from VBOX_USER_HOME (if defined) or from default location (if not defined).